 Dive site Batu Gosok also offers interesting landscape, view of series steep pinnacles that go up from the ocean to the surface.
 The current could be very strong in this dive site.
 However, there were some spaces in between corals wall where divers could hide from the current.
 Terrestrial part of the dive site was stunning overlooking the rocky cliffs and green landscape.

 An Island where Endangered Species Live

-Some part of the island, like Dive Site Lihunu Garden, has large sea grass field, which is the food source of endangered species dugong.
+Some part of the island, like Dive Site Lihunu Garden, has large seagrass field, which is the food source of endangered species dugong.
 Although we did not see any dugong during our dives, Bangka fishermen and dive guides have seen them.
 According to Ulva Takke, owner of Mimpi Indah Resort, the dugong could be seen around three days before the full moon and when the water is clear.

 An Island in Trouble

 Rejection to the mining has been voiced in social media like Facebook and Twitter.
 An Indonesian famous rock singer, Kaka Slank, who has been diving in Bangka Island, step in to protect the island and the fishermen’s livelihood.
 He organized a petition with the support of Change.org, Greenpeace, Indonesian’s Friends of the Earth and local NGOs, Tunas Hijau and LMND to reject the mining.
-Despite of numerous rejections, the local government seems ignore them and will precede its mining plan.
-Should you wish the mining plan to discontinue, please voice your concern via Kaka Slank’s petition in this page: Save Bangka Island Petition.
-The fight to protect the island is not over yet, it will continue until the local government stops the mining plan.
+Despite of numerous rejections, the local government seems to ignore them and will precede its mining plan.
+Should you wish the mining plan to discontinue, please voice your concern via Kaka Slank’s petition on this page: Save Bangka Island Petition.
+The fight to protect the island is not over yet; it will continue until the local government stops the mining plan.